-Quality elements, representing plants, insects and fish, along with supporting water quality, hydrology and morphological conditions are sampled and analysed in rivers, canals, lakes, reservoirs, estuarine waters and coastal waters to allow water bodies to be classified into one of five classes of ecological status; high, good, moderate, poor and bad:
+The monitoring programme collects data on certain plants, insects and fish, along with supporting water quality, hydrology and morphological conditions.
+The results of this monitoring information are used to assign ecological status to waters.
+Waters are assigned one of five classes of ecological status; high, good, moderate, poor or bad.